Menna-Islam/Tic-Tac-Toe/README.md

 if we press reset , it will reset the scores to zero and you can play new game as shown

 ![My_Image](reset_results.png)

+Thank you for your time :)

+## Team Members

+- Menna Islam
+- Mahmoud Shaaban
+- Adham Mamdouh
+- Ahmed Mohamed